Before You Join

 The Middle School and Elementary Circles do not require knowledge of math beyond grade-level, though many participants in the circle may have some such knowledge.
 What is required is enthusiasm for mathematical reasoning and a desire to spend time thinking abstractly.

 The High School Circle is open to all motivated students in grades 9–12, regardless of background or level.
 We try to provide problems and materials that are interesting to and suitable for a range of mathematical abilities.
-If you’re interested in math, you are welcome to come!
+If you’re interested in math, you are welcome to apply!
 Exceptional middle school students are also welcome, but may be asked to show evidence of readiness (math contest scores, participation in other math programs or classes) before admission.

 My child is in kindergarten, but advanced mathematically.
 Can they participate in the math circle?

-We do restrict participation the elementary math circle to students in first grade and above.
+We do restrict participation the Elementary Math Circle to students in first grade and above.
 This is because of social readiness, not mathematical ability!
 We do recognize that there are many kindergarten students who are capable of exceptional mathematical reasoning.
 Similarly, we do not permit students in grades 1 or 2 to participate in the 3–4 grade circles.

 Can I join Math Circles if I do not live in the San Francisco Bay Area or Silicon Valley?